 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Fissile atomic isotopes such as U-233, U-235 and Pu-239 have the interesting property that when they capture a free neutron they usually fission.
-During each atomic fission, in addition to fission products, an atom emits about 200 MeV of thermal energy and between two and four free neutrons, each with a kinetic energy of about 2 MeV.
+During each atomic fission, in addition to fission products, an atom emits about 200 MeV of thermal energy and two to four free neutrons, each with a kinetic energy of about 2 MeV.
+Thse are known as fast neutrons.
+Fast neutrons have desirable properties in terms of recycling of nuclear fuels.

-This property becomes remarkable when there is an assembly of fissile atoms in close proximity to one another.
-Then neutrons emitted by one atom can be captured by other nearby atoms.
-When there is a large number of such nearby atoms the number of free neutrons N within the assembly of atoms will exponentially change over time in accordance with the formula:
+Atomic fission becomes remarkable when there is a sufficient concentration of fissile atoms in close proximity to one another.
+Then neutrons emitted by one fissile atom can be captured by other nearby fissile atoms.
+Then the number of free neutrons N within the assembly of atoms will exponentially change over time in accordance with the formula:

 N = No exp[k(t- to)] where: